EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Inorganic arsenic (As(III))

 When using 300 W ultrasonic power and fixed water bath temperature, the conversion rate of As(III) increased with the treatment time.
 When the treatment time was fixed, the conversion rate of As(III) was significantly higher for a bath temperature of 20°C in comparison to 0°C. For higher than 20°C bath temperatures, the conversion rates decreased with increasing bath temperatures.
-At 20°C near to 96% conversion was achieved within 60 min.
+At 20°C, near to 96% conversion was achieved within 60 min.
 This is somehow astonishing, since the oxidation rate of As(III) in pure oxygen is rather slow.
 The results obtained here clearly show that ultrasonic treatment can significantly promote the transformation of As(III) to As(V).
 When using a water bath temperature of 60°C and fixed treatment time, the conversion rate of As(III) increased with increasing ultrasonic power up to 600 W. The kinetics of the reaction were further investigated by fitting 1st- and 2nd-order kinetic models to the data.
-A better correlation coefficient was obtained for first-order kinetics indicating that this model is more consistent with the observed rate curve.
-The results also showed that the transformation reaction was endothermic and the activation energy was positive.
+A better correlation coefficient was obtained for first-order kinetics, indicating that this model is more consistent with the observed rate curve.
+The results also showed that the transformation reaction was endothermic, and the activation energy was positive.

 Arsenocholine/arsenobetaine

 When the ultrasonic power was set to 300W and bath temperature was 20 °C, the conversion of arsenocholine reached 40.33 % while conversion of arsenobetaine only 15.89%.
-The conversion rate for both compounds declined with increasing temperatures above 20°C. Using a water bath temperature of 60°C and a fixed treatment time, the conversion rate increased with increasing ultrasonic power up to 600 W. Again the kinetics could be well described by first-order model.
+The conversion rate for both compounds declined with increasing temperatures above 20°C. Using a water bath temperature of 60°C and a fixed treatment time, the conversion rate increased with increasing ultrasonic power up to 600 W. Again, the kinetics could be well described by a first-order model.

 The experiments clearly show that the observed relations are the result of the synergy between thermal effects and ultrasonic cavitation effect.
-When the liquid temperature is too high, the vapor pressure in the bubbles increases, so that the buffering effect is enhanced and the ultrasonic cavitation is reduced when the bubbles close, thus reducing the transformation efficiency.
+When the liquid temperature is too high, the vapour pressure in the bubbles increases, so that the buffering effect is enhanced and the ultrasonic cavitation is reduced when the bubbles close, thus reducing the transformation efficiency.
 When the ultrasonic intensity increases, the cavitation bubble collapses violently, which enhances the cavitation effect and has positive effects on the transformation efficiency.
 However, when the cavitation effect tends to be saturated, increasing the ultrasonic intensity will generate numerous useless bubbles, which enhances the scattering attenuation and weakens the cavitation effect, thus inhibiting the transformation reaction.

 The authors conclude that ultrasonic treatment conditions with stable arsenic species (150–300 W, 40-60 °C, 5–10 min) should be selected to optimize the ultrasound-assisted extraction method of arsenic species in edible fungi, and then get the ultrasound-assisted extraction conditions with relatively low transformation rate of arsenic species and relatively high extraction rate of arsenic species in edible fungi.